 Reverse Proxy Firewall

-In general, reverse proxy is a regular web server with a few additional features including URL redirection.
+In general, a reverse proxy is a regular web server with a few additional features including URL redirection.
 Reverse Proxy Firewall operates the same way as a forwarding proxy with the only difference that a reverse proxy is used to protect servers and not clients.
-Reverse proxy also resides between the client and the actual server, but it is transparent to the client and acts on behalf of a web server.
+The reverse proxy also resides between the client and the actual server, but it is transparent to the client and acts on behalf of a web server.
 Clients do not see the reverse proxy, everything looks like they address web server directly, unlike with forwarding proxy where clients know that they are connecting through a proxy.

 When a reverse proxy receives a request from a client, it doesn’t process it, but instead redirects it to another server or a set of servers and sends the answer back to the client.
 Forwarding requests to a set of servers allows increasing performance and balance load.
-Reverse proxy also caches data to reduce network or server load.
+The reverse proxy also caches data to reduce network or server load.
 To keep its anonymity reverse proxy firewall intercepts requests before they reach the server.

 Trasparent Proxy Firewall

 Transparent Proxy is also known as Bump in the Wire.
 It resides on the gateway and intercepts requests from clients.
 Clients are given the impression that they are connecting to the actual server, they are unaware that there is a proxy server which mediates their requests.
-Transparent proxy also caches content and doesn’t require any configuration on the client side.
+The transparent proxy also caches content and doesn’t require any configuration on the client side.
 In this mode, firewall is able to filter traffic between hosts.

 Next Generation Firewall